Blog|

 Anyone who has been discriminated against because of a disability can sue under the ADA.
 This includes employees, job applicants, former employees, current employees, and anyone else who has experienced discrimination based on a disability.

-What Are the Penalties for ADA Violations?
+What are the penalties for ADA violations?

 If an employer violates the ADA, the employee can file a lawsuit and seek damages.
 Damages can include back pay, lost wages, compensatory damages, punitive damages, attorney fees, and other costs associated with the violation.

-ADA Fines for Noncompliance
+ADA fines for non-compliance

 Federal law allows fines of up to $75,000 for the first violation and $150,000 for additional ADA violations.
 States and local governments may allow additional fines.
 They may require businesses to meet a higher standard of accessibility than the ADA requires.
+With these direct penalties looming, it makes sense to invest in ADA compliant websites and digital content.

 Lawsuits involving people with disabilities